solaranamnesis/john-lawrence-smith/researches-solid-carbon-meteorites/full-text-english.md

 may not be far removed from the solid quintisulphide of ethyl- ene, C‘H®S%, corresponding to sulphur 75:00, carbon 20-00, hydrogen 5:00.
-The erystals I scraped from the sides of the beaker—at the upper part—on which the ether solution of the Oreueil meteorite was evaporated to dryness, gave—sulphur 79°65, carbon 15-00, hydrogen 3-00.
+The erystals I scraped from the sides of the beaker---at the upper part---on which the ether solution of the Oreueil meteorite was evaporated to dryness, gave---sulphur 79°65, carbon 15-00, hydrogen 3-00.

 In the above analysis the amount of sulphur is well deter-